|

 - A

 Parking facilities must be provided for directors, with a minimum number of 4 places for visiting directors.
 There must be safe parking arrangements for the visiting team's coach.
-Parking facilities must also be provided for the match officials.
+Unmarked parking facilities must also be provided for the match officials.
 Car parking within the boundary of the ground on match days may not be acceptable.

 There should be adequate car parking facilities at or adjacent to the ground.
+Car parking within the ground may not be acceptable./li>

 1.7 Pitch Perimeter Barrier

-The barrier, if other than solid wall type of construction, must be infilled.
-Advertising boards may be acceptable as a means of infill.
+The barrier, if other than solid wall type of construction, must be infilled so that the ball cannot pass through or under it.

 - A